mxochicale/srep2021/code/README.md

 # Code

 ## Content
+1. [Installation-dependencies](installation-dependencies/README.md) contains instructions on software versions and requirements for the current manuscript.
-1. [Anthropometrics](anthropometrics/README.md) contains scripts to compute statistics for Participant, Gender, Age, Handeness, MusicTraining, RightArmLenght, Height and weight.
+2. [Anthropometrics](anthropometrics/README.md) contains scripts to compute statistics for Participant, Gender, Age, Handeness, MusicTraining, RightArmLenght, Height and weight.
-2. [Creation of curated time-series](creation_of_curated_timeseries/README.md) contains `*.m` scripts to do time alignment of data of 22 participants.
+3. [Creation of curated time-series](creation_of_curated_timeseries/README.md) contains `*.m` scripts to do time alignment of data of 22 participants.

 ## Guidelines
 1. Installation of software and its dependencies.
 See [README](installation-dependencies/README.md) for further details.